nouman91/codeink/src/pages/about-me/index.md

 path: "/about-me"
 ---

 Hi, there I am Nouman Waheed.
 I am an award-winning software engineer from Islamabad.
-I have over 6 years in JavaScript and related technologies.
+I have over 6 years of experience in JavaScript and related technologies.

 Some words about my professional life: I graduated from university with a Bachelor's in Computer Science.
 Straight out of university I started working as a  .Net programmer on a large scale project.
 After a year or so working in .Net/Java, I decided to learn JavaScript.
 I loved the language and its ecosystem.
 Shortly after learning it I started working on a large scale project in React/Node.js.
 Now it has been more than 5 years and I am still working in this language and loving every bit of it.